DS-100/sp24-grad/gradproject.md

 #### Getting Started

+***!!!
+TODO: put the notebook in public sp-24-public repo before shipping !!!***

-To get started, we provide a notebook `nlp-chatbot-starter.ipynb` that demostrate how to load and inspect the data.
+To get started, we provide a notebook [`nlp-chatbot-starter.ipynb`](https://github.com/DS-100/sp24-dev/blob/main/proj_final/nlp-chatbot-analysis/nlp-chatbot-starter.ipynb) that demostrate how to load and inspect the data.

 #### Resources